 Home to School Transport

-Your child can get free travel if they attend their nearest appropriate school.
+Your child may get free travel if they attend their nearest appropriate school.

 Appropriate in this instance means: